← The journal Vertical M&A Guides February 19, 2026

 Bain Capital (and Other Large PE Firms)

 The Envestnet deal established Bain Capital as a major force in wealthtech.
-Other large PE firms active in the space include Vista Equity Partners, Thoma Bravo, and Hg Capital, all of which have invested in financial services technology.
-These firms target market-leading platforms with $100 million+ in revenue and clear paths to operational improvement.
+Other large PE firms active in financial services technology include Vista Equity Partners, Thoma Bravo, and Hg Capital.
+These firms typically focus on market-leading platforms with scale and clear paths to operational improvement.

 RIA Aggregator Platforms

-PE-backed RIA platforms are increasingly acquiring technology companies to differentiate their offerings and attract advisory firms.
-As these platforms grow to manage hundreds of billions in AUM, their technology requirements become more sophisticated, creating demand for specialised wealthtech solutions.
+PE-backed RIA platforms are increasingly evaluating technology as a way to differentiate their offerings and attract advisory firms.
+As these platforms grow, their technology requirements become more complex, creating demand for specialized wealthtech solutions.

 Orion and Other Strategic Buyers

 Orion Advisor Solutions has demonstrated an appetite for acquisitions that extend its platform.
-Other strategic buyers include SS&C Technologies (which owns Black Diamond), Fidelity (which owns eMoney), and Broadridge Financial Solutions.
+Other strategic buyers include SS&C Technologies, Fidelity, and Broadridge Financial Solutions.
 These companies acquire wealthtech businesses that complement their existing offerings.

 iCapital